 B i o g r a p h y

 Praised for her "velvety mezzo-soprano voice" (Pittsburgh in the Round), New Hampshire-born mezzo-soprano Emily Harmon recently won Third Place in the 10th Annual Mildred Miller International Voice Competition and was named as a Semifinalist in the 2022 Annapolis Opera Vocal Competition and the 2021 James Toland Vocal Arts Competition.
 She recently made her post-pandemic return to the stage as Susan Veeder in the world premiere of Whaling Women by Jodi Goble, an original production commissioned by Seaglass Theater Company.
-Since the onset of Covid-19, Emily has performed virtually with Seaglass Theater Company, Boston Opera On Tap, and the Pioneer Valley Symphony.
-Prior to its cancellation due to the COVID-19 pandemic, Emily was prepared to flex her musical theatre muscles as Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street with Lowell House Opera in March and April 2020.
+Since the onset of Covid-19, Emily has performed virtually with Seaglass Theater Company, MassOpera, Boston Opera On Tap, and the Pioneer Valley Symphony.
+Prior to its cancellation due to the pandemic, Emily was prepared to flex her musical theatre muscles as Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street with Lowell House Opera in March and April 2020.